Found in 162 Collections and/or Records:

 The collection of "Martha's Kitchen" free recipes were distributed by Safeway Discount Stores throughout Nebraska.
 The recipes in this collection were published from the late 1960s through the early 1980s.
 Martha Bohlsen first appeared on radio before moving to television.
 Bohlsen eventually worked with all of the network affiliates in Omaha and h.
 Her program was syndicated across Nebraska.

-The Matinee Musicale Club Records document the activities of the club through programs, news clippings, correspondence, and other records.
+The Matinee Musicale Club Records document the activities of the Omaha women's club through programs, news clippings, correspondence, and other records.
 Much of the collection was originally arranged in scrapbooks and binders before being disassembled.